Xinyu-Yi/Phone-Camera/readme.md

 ## Linux (Server)

 A server in Linux is implemented in `C++/Linux/` using cmake.
 It is nearly the same as Windows expect for several interfaces (e.g., string port or int port).
+It has a python wrapper.
+See example codes for details.

+## Update Logs

+- *2022.09.14: Add python wrapper for Linux server.
+Change `isOpen()` to `isOpened()` in Linux codes.
+Windows codes are not modified.*